 Workshops and Public Meetings

 Working Circle offers educational and information-sharing workshops and community meetings throughout the West.
-These efforts encourages participants to share their experiences so that we may all learn together and gain new insights.
+These efforts encourage participants to share their experiences so that we may all learn together and gain new insights.

 Specific workshops offer the opportunity for folks to engage and learn directly from those who have lived and ranched with wolves and/or who have practiced, experimented, and studied stockmanship practices to reduce conflict and increase ranch resiliency.